-'''

-pip install django-registration-redux
+pip install django-registration

-'''

-It is also possible that your operating system distributor provides a packaged version of django-registration-redux.
-Consult your operating system's package list for details, but be aware that third-party distributions may be providing older versions of django-registration-redux, and so you should consult the documentation which comes with your operating system's package.
+It is also possible that your operating system distributor provides a packaged version of djangoregistration (for example, Debian GNU/Linux provides a package, installable via apt-get-install python-django-registration).
+Consult your operating system's package list for details, but be aware that third-party distributions may be providing older versions of django-registration, and so you should consult the documentation which comes with your operating system's package.

-Manual installation from a downloaded package
+1.1.2 Manual installation from a downloaded package

-If you prefer not to use an automated package installer, you can download a copy of django-registration-redux and install it manually.
-The latest release package can be downloaded from django-registration-redux's listing on the Python Package Index.
+If you prefer not to use an automated package installer, you can download a copy of django-registration and install it manually.
+The latest release package can be downloaded from django-registration's listing on the Python Package python setup.py install